-Providing CDBG funding to support the Linn Benton Community College Small Business Development Center's Microbusiness Education and Outreach program.
-The program will provide courses to 36 low-income Albany residents and help 18 participants complete a start-up business plan, and 12 people to launch a microenterprise (a business with five or fewer employees).
+Providing CDBG funding to support the Linn Benton Community College (LBCC) Small Business Development Center's Microbusiness Education and Outreach program.
+The program will provide courses to 36 20 low-income Albany residents and help 18 4 participants complete a start-up business plan, and 12 people to launch a microenterprise (a business with five or fewer employees).

-- Providing CDBG assistance to businesses that create jobs or for a special economic development project. - Providing CDBG assistance to non-profit agencies that serve people who are homeless, have special needs, or are low income.
+- Providing CDBG assistance to Albany businesses through reduced tuition to enroll in the LBCC Small Business Management Program, and grants to microenterprises or small businesses that create jobs or for a special economic development project. - Providing CDBG assistance to non-profit agencies that serve people who are homeless, have special needs, or are low income.